NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Of course, when I move to more affordable regions in the world and I keep working remotely for companies in the rich West & North, I will be responsible for prices going up for locals.
 So instead of me getting fucked over in Germany, I will be the one that fucks over the local people.
 But in this capitalistic hell hole of an planet, that's all you can do anyhow.

-But there seems to be a general trend in the world:
+There seems to be a general trend in the world:

 Everything that has tangible value, such as real estate and stocks, will increase in price.
 There is a massive fight for resources.
 Nobody wants to save money, because inflation burns money in an alarming pace.